-1. Bids shall be solicited in accordance with the provisions of State law and Policy 6320.
-Bids shall be solicited from $(\underline{\mathbf{x}})$ three $(\underline{\mathbf{3}})$ an adequate number of qualified suppliers, providing sufficient response time prior to the date set for the opening of bids.
+a.
+Bids shall be solicited in accordance with the provisions of State law and Policy 6320.
+Bids shall be solicited from () two (2) an adequate number of qualified suppliers, providing sufficient response time prior to the date set for the opening of bids.
 The invitation to bid shall be publicly advertised.
+The invitation for bids will include product/contract specifications and pertinent attachments and shall define the items and/or services required in order for the bidder to properly respond.

-- 2. The invitation for bids will include product/contract specifications and pertinent attachments and shall define the items and/or services required in order for the bidder to properly respond. - 3.
-All bids will be opened at the time and place prescribed in the invitation for bids; bids will be opened publicly. - 4.
-A firm fixed price contract award will be made in writing to the lowest responsive and responsible bidder.
+- b.
+All bids will be opened at the time and place prescribed in the invitation for bids; bids will be opened publicly. - c.
+A firm fixed price contract award will be made in writing to the lowest responsible bidder.
 Where specified in bidding documents, factors such as discounts, transportation cost, and life cycle costs shall be considered in determining which bid is lowest.
-Payment discounts may only be used to determine the low bid when prior experience indicates that such discounts are usually taken. - 5.
+Payment discounts may only be used to determine the low bid when prior experience indicates that such discounts are usually taken. - d.
 The Board reserves the right to reject any or all bids for sound documented reason.

-D. (\underline{X}) Competitive Proposals
+2. () Competitive Proposals

-Procurement by competitive proposal, normally conducted with more than one source submitting an offer, is generally used when conditions are not appropriate for the use of sealed bids or in the case of a recognized exception to the sealed bid method.
-[Drafting Note: Like sealed bids, Federal law does not require a competitive proposal unless the procurement is for over \$150,000.
+Procurement by competitive proposal, normally conducted with more than one source submitting an offer, is Procurement by proposals is a method in which either a fixed price or cost-reimbursement type contract is awarded.
+Proposals are generally used when conditions are not appropriate for the use of sealed bids or in the case of a recognized exception to the sealed bid method.
+[Drafting Note: Federal law does not require a competitive proposal unless the procurement is for over \$250,000.
 The State/District may set a lower threshold for sealed bids and competitive proposals.
-Ohio law requires sealed bids when the Board seeks to build, repair, enlarge, improve, or demolish a school building/facility if the cost will exceed for a purchase of \$50,000 or more (see Policy 6320).]
+Ohio law requires sealed bids when the Board seeks to build, repair, enlarge, improve, or demolish a school building/facility if the cost will exceed \$50,000 (see Policy 6320).]